giang-ngo/java-course/README.md

-# Java-from-basic-to-advanced
+### Java-from-basic-to-advanced

-These are examples in java written in intellij idea ultimate
+This is a set of `simple, basic examples` in Java written in IntelliJ IDEA following coding conventions.